alainamstutz/JAKi-IPDMA/Ghazaeian.md

 save(interaction_df, file = "int_effects_ghazaeian.RData")
 ```
 Discussion points
-1) decide on respiratory support.firth !
+1) decide what to do with respiratory support!